thekoc/devonthink-search-launchbar/README.md

 ## More details
 ### The "shorcuts"
 As you may notice, the so-called shortcut is just a `inetloc` file created in your filesystem with the name and item link of the corresponding DEVONthink item.
 The default creation path is set to be `~/Documents/Devonthink`.
-You can change it to any other locations that you have write permission to.
+You can change it to any other locations that you have write permission to, and make sure it is in your LaunchBar's index list.
 Set it to `None` will prevent the creation of any "shortcuts".

 ### Frequency score
 Except for the search score given by DEVONthink, the tool will adjust that score based on the frequency you open items.